COL 775/COL 7375: Deep Learning

 Obective: This course is meant to be the first graduate level course in deep learning.
 Deep Learning is an emerging area of Machine Learning which has revolutionized the progress in the field during last few years with applications found in NLP, Vision and Speech to name a few domains.
 This course is intended to give a basic overview of the mathematical foundations of the field, and present a number of techniques/arhitectures which have become de-facto standard for a large number of applications in vision, NLP and other areas.
 We will also touch upon some of the recent advances in the field. become basis for more advanced ones.
 Without an implementation, no deep learning class can be complete.
 Students will get to implement some of the architectures on a GPU to test on large datasets.

 Content: Basics: Introduction.
 Multi-layered Perceptrons.
 Backpropagation.
-Regularization: L1-L2 Norms.
+Regularization.
 Dropouts.
 Optimization: Challenges.
 Stochastic Gradient Descent.
 Advanced Optimization Algorithms.
 Batch and Layer Normalization.
 Convolutional Networks (CNNs).
 Pre-trained networks.
 Recurrent Architectures.
 Transformers.
 Generative Architectures.
 Graph Neural Networks.
 Deep Reinforcement Learning.
 Advanced Topics.

 Week-Wise Schedule (to be refined as we progress in the semester)